-Randy is the Artistic Managing Director of Kelowna Actors Studio for the past 15 years and the driving force in KAS’s educational programmes with many of his students going to Sheridan College in Toronto, The American Academy of Dramatic Arts in L.A. and the Juilliard School in New York City.
+Randy has been the Artistic Managing Director of Kelowna Actors Studio for the past 15 years and the driving force in KAS’s educational programmes with many of his students attending Sheridan College in Toronto, The American Academy of Dramatic Arts in NYC and LA, The Randolph Academy and many other arts focused post secondary institutions.

 Randy has over 160 directorial credits in Toronto, Ottawa and Kelowna.
 He was the Director of Programming and Marketing for the St. Lawrence Centre for the Arts in Toronto for 13 years.

-He has directed, produced, and starred in various local productions as a professional actor in Toronto for over 10 years and held positions on various local cultural boards before focusing 100% of his attention to KAS.
+He has directed, produced, and starred in various productions as a professional actor in Toronto for over 10 years and held positions on various local cultural boards before focusing 100% of his attention to KAS.
 Randy was the recipient of the ﬁrst ever Okanagan Angel Award for his contribution to the local arts scene and received the Civic Award for Honour in the Arts - City of Kelowna in 2009.
 His home theatre group in Toronto, Ontario has an award named in his honour and he was awarded the 2013 Best Teacher in Kelowna Award with the Best of Kelowna Awards as well as the 2017 Best of Kelowna Awards for Kelowna Citizen that Deserves Recognition Male (Bronze).
 Kelowna Actors Studio has won many awards including Best Arts Organization, Best Theatre Company and Best of the Okanagan under his tutelage.

 Randy has an incredible rapport working with both children and adults and is known for getting people to perform to their highest level.
-He is the central force behind the implementation of our creative and challenging drama and music programs for all ages including the Broadway Jr. Series with such shows as Guys and Dolls Jr, West Side Story, Les Miserables - Student Version, Sweeney Todd - Student Version as well as other children’s, teens’ and adult programs.
+He is the central force behind the implementation of our creative and challenging drama and music programs for all ages including such classes as Spring Awakening, West Side Story, Les Miserables - Student Version, Sweeney Todd - Student Version as well as other children’s, teens’ and adult programs.

-His specialties include acting, musical theatre, improv, voice, mask work, scene study, choreography and directing.
-In Kelowna he has directed such productions as Jesus Christ Superstar, Shrek the Musical, Oliver, A Streetcar Named Desire, My Fair Lady, Into the Woods, Miracle Worker, and Sweeney Todd just to name a few.
+His specialties include acting, musical theatre, improv, voice, scene study, choreography and directing.
+In Kelowna, he has directed such productions as Billy Elliot - The Musical, Mary Poppins, A Christmas Story, Chicago, Freckleface Strawberry and many more!

 In 1979 her reputation as an interpreter of German Lieder was affirmed when she was awarded the coveted prize for distinguished achievement as an accompanist by the Franz Schubert Institute in Baden, near Vienna, Austria.
 That talent continued to flourish, and she added to her accomplishments playing for Master classes with Lotte Lehman in Santa Barbara, California where she received an artist's certificate for further piano studies with Gyorgy Sandor.